apache/spark/docs/monitoring.md

     <td>spark.history.fs.driverlog.cleaner.interval</td>
     <td><code>spark.history.fs.cleaner.interval</code></td>
     <td>
-      How often the filesystem driver log history cleaner checks for files to delete.
+      How often the filesystem driver log cleaner checks for files to delete.
       Files are only deleted if they are older than <code>spark.history.fs.driverlog.cleaner.maxAge</code>
     </td>
   </tr>